Islandora/islandora_form_fieldpanel/README.md

 Why the alternative?

 It is simply to provide a way to enter data for multi-value fields in a similar fashion to what is offered via the Drupal Field UI.
 The advantage of the module would be that you can see all the data up-front without needing to click on any tabs.
 The downside is that you can end up with a lot of scrolling.
+This module also provides better capabilities to reorder data.

 ## Maintainers